AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: messages.png

-The :guilabel:`Messages` view, which is readonly, displays information and feedback about operations, including build output, information about processes launched, and error messages.
+The :guilabel:`Messages` view, which is read-only, displays information and feedback about operations, including build output, information about processes launched, and error messages.